Atlantic slave trade: Atlantic travel

 The Atlantic slave trade developed after trade contacts were established between the "Old World" (Afro-Eurasia) and the "New World" (the Americas).
 For centuries, tidal currents had made ocean travel particularly difficult and risky for the ships that were then available.
 Thus, there had been very little, if any, maritime contact between the peoples living in these continents.
-In the 15th century, however, new European developments in seafaring technologies resulted in ships being better equipped to deal with the tidal currents, and could begin traversing the Atlantic Ocean; the Portuguese set up a Navigator's School (although there is much debate about whether it existed and if it did, just what it was).
+In the 15th century, new European developments in seafaring technologies, such as the invention of the caravel, resulted in ships being better equipped to deal with the tidal currents, and could begin traversing the Atlantic Ocean.
+The Portuguese set up a Navigator's School, although there is much debate about whether it existed and if it did, just what it was.
 Between 1600 and 1800, approximately 300,000 sailors engaged in the slave trade visited West Africa.
 In doing so, they came into contact with societies living along the west African coast and in the Americas which they had never previously encountered.
 Historian Pierre Chaunu termed the consequences of European navigation "disenclavement", with it marking an end of isolation for some societies and an increase in inter-societal contact for most others.

 Historian John Thornton noted, "A number of technical and geographical factors combined to make Europeans the most likely people to explore the Atlantic and develop its commerce".
 He identified these as being the drive to find new and profitable commercial opportunities outside Europe.
 Additionally, there was the desire to create an alternative trade network to that controlled by the Muslim Ottoman Empire of the Middle East, which was viewed as a commercial, political and religious threat to European Christendom.
-In particular, European traders wanted to trade for gold, which could be found in western Africa, and also to find a maritime route to "the Indies" (India), where they could trade for luxury goods such as spices without having to obtain these items from Middle Eastern Islamic traders.
+In particular, European traders wanted to trade for gold, which could be found in western Africa, and to find a maritime route to "the Indies" (India), where they could trade for luxury goods such as spices without having to obtain these items from Middle Eastern Islamic traders.